Magento SEO – Definitive guide (2018)

 Is Magento SEO friendly?

-This is a question that we get asked a lot.
+Is Magento SEO friendly is is a question that we get asked a lot.
 In order to answer it we need to take a look at what SEO friendly exactly means.
 In order for your store to rank in the search engines you will need to cover three main aspects:

 - On-page SEO